SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-02-12-unity-multiplayer-games-a-review.markdown

 ![src=]()

-This was a god balanced book showing not just implementable techniques but also some of the free/cheap cloud based services to support the networking infrastructure for your game.&nbsp; There was a lot of detail but a fair few of the sections left me wanting or needed rounding up at the end.&nbsp; However the book finished very well returning back to some core networking architecture sections and covering up those tricky spots newcomers would be unaware of until you shipped your game.
+This was a god balanced book showing not just implementable techniques but also some of the free/cheap cloud based services to support the networking infrastructure for your game.
+There was a lot of detail but a fair few of the sections left me wanting or needed rounding up at the end.
+However the book finished very well returning back to some core networking architecture sections and covering up those tricky spots newcomers would be unaware of until you shipped your game.

 ###### Pros: